odoo/documentation/project/planning/forecast.rst

 done next.
 This method helps you to better understand the relations between the tasks.

-The dynamic view of the Gantt in Odoo allows you to:
+The dynamic view of the Gantt in Twenty20 allows you to:

 -   change the time and date of a forecast by clicking and sliding the tasks in the future or in the past